nicktheo59/non-nicktheo59.github.io/reading_list.md

 	High Output Management
 	The Character of Physical Law
 	Six not so easy pieces
-	Feynman Simplifies - $A Math for physicists
+	Feynman Simplifies - 4A Math for physicists

 Check out:
 	The Model Thinker by Scott Page - what you need to know to make data work for you